gflewis/sndml3/docs/index.md

 It is important to note that DataPump will NOT add or drop columns in a pre-existing table.
-If you change the Columns setting on the Database Table form after the SQL table has been created, then you must either use `ALTER TABLE` to modify the table structure, or drop the table and allow DataPump to recreate it.
+If you change the Columns setting on the Database Table form after the SQL table has been created, then you must either use `ALTER TABLE` to modify the table structure, or drop the table and allow SNDML to recreate it.

 ## Partitioned Load